 This refers to the process of getting the devices set up for power and charging and the steps that users need to take to set cleaning functions or tasks.

 In order to use the different features in both models, it is necessary to download the iRobot Home app.
 It is available for both iPhones and Android smartphones.
 Once you have downloaded the same, you are now ready to pair the app with the device through wireless connectivity.

-Bottom line: Setup process of both models is same in Roomba 960 vs. 980 comparison.
+Bottom line: The setup process of both models is the same in the Roomba 960 vs. 980 comparisons.

 2. Design & Aesthetics

 Design features refer to the overall design and the buttons that are available on the robot vacuum models.

 In terms of design and appearance, Roomba 980 and Roomba 960 are designed to look similar.
 The 980 has a simple and sleek design; it has a central camera that scans the areas to be cleaned and make mental note of walls, furniture, and other obstacles that come in its way.
 There is an auto clean button.
 Other features in it include bumper ring, camera, handle, and Home button which are similar in both.